Albany, Western Australia, Australia

 Approximately 4 hours

 The city of Albany grew up around the whaling industry.
-You can learn about its controversial history at the Discovery Bay Historic Whaling Station by heading south along the Flinders Peninsula.
+You can learn about its controversial history at the Discovery Bay Historic Whaling Station on the Flinders Peninsula.
 Along the way, you will take in the picturesque scenery of King George Sound.

 Today, the restored whale-chaser Cheynes IV stands high and dry as the centerpiece of the exhibit.
 This is the only museum in the world created from a working whaling station.

-Refreshments can be purchased at your own expense.
+You can purchase refreshments at your own expense.

 Stroll along the Torndirrup National Park trail to the Gap, where you will see immense forces of nature at work.

-Notes: Not advisable for guests using a wheelchair.
-Tour does not operate on holidays
+Not advisable for guests using a wheelchair.
+Tour does not operate on holidays.